Pfcpi/Majlis/whatisLeft.md

 - date always removes one day.

-- filtre for pv:

-  - sanction
-  - date

 - limite the date to only today and active date of the commission.

   - modify mem